quantmind/d3-view/docs/component.md

 ## Component API

-Components and views share the same API.
+Components and [views](./view.md) share the same API.

+### vm.name

+Component name, for a view this is `view`, for any other component it is the name the component has been registered with.

 ### vm.model